syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### zoomFactor `number`
 {:#members:zoomfactor}

-Gets or sets the zoom factor for report viewer.
+Gets or sets the zoom factor for ReportViewer.

 #### Default Value